- This article first appeared in the Evening Echo on August 2, 2017

 From time to time, one sees the question raised on social media as to why playing strips manufactured by Dublin firm O’Neills feature the trademark which one would normally associated with adidas.

-Basically, they earned the right to do this after adidas took them to court in 1980 but it was held that O’Neills had used the motif first in Ireland and therefore could continue to do so.
+Basically, they earned the right to do this after adidas took them to court in 1980 and the High Court and Supreme Court came down in O’Neills’ favour.
 The stripes weren’t overly common on kits in the 1990s, but since the mid-2000s O’Neills have made them pretty much ubiquitous.
-This summer marks the 40th anniversary of their first appearance in the wider Irish sporting consciousness.

 The stripes’ first appearance on a GAA jersey was in 1976 as Cork donned an adidas set for the Munster final replay against Kerry.
 It was a move made without sanctioning from the board and adidas’s large trefoil logo had to be covered up.

 In his autobiography, Rebel, Rebel, legendary former Cork player and manager Billy Morgan mentioned how there was an investigation into the incident by the board but no punishment other than an instruction not to let things happen again.